Table of Contents

 Bacterial Growth and Mold

-Beans left in the fridge for too long may develop mold or pathogenic bacteria.
+For too long, beans left in the fridge may develop mold or pathogenic bacteria.
 Mold spores are visible, but bacteria like E. coli or Listeria can thrive without noticeable signs.
 Spoiled beans should be discarded immediately to avoid cross-contamination with other foods.

 Digestive Issues